brashrebel/display-post-meta/readme.txt

 Data is output in tabs on the side of the screen that reveal more on hover.

 == Changelog ==

+= 1.4 =

+* Added "Other" section which includes post info like author, published date, ID and current template
+* Added some sanitization for increased security
+* Refactored lots of the core code for more clarity and flexibility
+* Added a close button on the info screen

 = 1.3.1 =